Final dispute over undefined vs null in JS/TS

 Optional chaining .?

-Optional chaining works with both null
+Optional chaining works with both null and undefined but it always

-when nullish value is encountered.
+returns undefined when nullish value is encountered.
 If we want to stick

-in our codebase, we will have to do extra work every time we
+with null in our codebase, we will have to do extra work every time we

 use optional chaining.